maddox-j/rumour_detection_in_the_wild/README.md

 # Rumour Detection in the Wild: A Browser Extension for Twitter
-This is a repoistory containing all the materials related to the dissertaion exploring a browser extension for Google Chrome that performs rumour detection on Twitter.
+This is a repoistory containing all the materials related to the paper exploring a browser extension for Google Chrome that performs rumour detection on Twitter.

 The project structure is the following:
 ```